 Natural green goddess blogs have popped up and prospered on the web over the past few years.
 While some of them can be straight-up pseudoscience, there are some at-home remedies that people have sworn by for weight loss, acne, and a slew of other ailments.
 Did you know that your pup could benefit from some at-home tinctures as well?
-Here is a roundup of (mostly) natural, at-home remedies for your dog.
-This goes without saying, but be sure to check with your vet before self-diagnosing and treating your pup.
+Here’s a roundup of (mostly) natural, at-home remedies for your dog.
+This goes without saying, but check with your vet before self-diagnosing and treating your pup.

-Jamie Lee Curtis and doctors alike preach about the wonderful benefits of yogurt for your digestive tract.
-Turns out all of that good bacteria found in yogurt – live acidophilus – keeps the good bacteria balanced in your dog’s gut.
+Actress Jamie Lee Curtis and doctors alike preach about the wonderful benefits of yogurt for your digestive tract.
+Turns out, all of that good bacteria found in yogurt–live acidophilus–keeps the good bacteria balanced in your dog’s gut.
 It is also great as a preventative measure for yeast infections, to which puppies can be especially prone.
 Try mixing up a little plain yogurt in your dog’s food.

-If you and your pup fancy yourself outdoorsmen, you’ve probably encountered burs, twigs, and who knows what else lodged into your pup’s fur.
-Some burs can be particularly stubborn and really latch into the fur, or worse, skin.
-Put gloves on (to protect yourself from also getting pricked), and then slather the bur and fur around it with Crisco.
-The greasy kitchen staple will help you pry the burs out with ease.
+If you and your pup fancy yourself as outdoor types, you probably encountered burs, twigs, and who-knows-what-else lodged into your pup’s fur on your hikes.
+Some particularly stubborn burs really latch into the fur, or worse, skin.
+Put gloves on (to protect yourself from also getting pricked) and slather the bur and fur around it with Crisco.
+The greasy kitchen staple helps you pry the burs out with ease.
 Be sure to wash your pup afterwards to prevent grease stains from showing up all over their favorite lounging spot.

 3. For Itchy Skin and Hotspots: Calendula Tincture

-If your dog is constantly itchy or his skin appears red, a little herb called calendula can work wonders.
-Calendula possesses anti-inflammatory and antiseptic properties, so it is helpful for dogs with skin allergies or over scratched areas.
-Calendula Tincture can be bought from most health food stores.
-Dilute the calendula tincture with water and spray topically over irritated areas.
-As always, if your dog is itchy, check for fleas and talk to your vet about your pup’s diet.
+If your dog constantly itches or their skin appears red, a little herb called calendula can work wonders.
+Calendula possesses anti-inflammatory and antiseptic properties, which helps dogs with skin allergies or over-scratched areas.
+Most health food stores sell calendula tincture.
+Dilute the tincture with water and spray topically over irritated areas.
+As always, if your dog shows signs of itchiness, check for fleas and talk to your vet about your pup’s diet.

 4. As an ear cleaner: Apple Cider Vinegar

-Apple Cider Vinegar has been popping up as some sort of miracle worker on a lot of health blogs, and it turns out it can be helpful for your pup, too.
-If your dog suffers from itchy ears or has long, floppy ears, a solution of half ACV and half purified water can be an ideal ear cleaning solution.
-Soak a cotton ball in the solution and gently wipe out your dog’s ear until there is no more gunk or debris shows up.
+Apple Cider Vinegar pops up as some sort of miracle worker on a lot of health blogs lately.
+Turns out, it can be helpful for your pup, too.
+If your dog suffers from itchy ears or has long, floppy ears, a solution of half ACV and half purified water makes for an ideal ear cleaner.
+Soak a cotton ball in the solution and gently wipe out your dog’s ear until no more gunk or debris shows up.